Alessandro-json/AI_PostProcessing_Detection/README.md

 The depth branch produces a strong and stable multimodal baseline.
 The explicit edge-consistency branch (RGB/depth disagreement) improved transformation accuracy but decreased fake accuracy, and was not selected as the primary model.

+The ViT-based experiments were introduced as an architectural comparison with the ResNet-based models.
+Overall, ViT achieved stronger results, especially on transformation classification, suggesting that global patch-level attention is more effective for capturing long-range visual and forensic patterns in this joint detection setting.
 ---

 ## References